winglang/wing/README.md

 The string inside the double quotes is processed, and all notations of form `${<expression>}` are substituted from their respective scopes.
 The behavior is similar to `` `text ${sub.prop}` `` notation in JavaScript.
 Processing unicode escape sequences happens in these strings.
+`"` and `$` can be escaped with backslash `\` inside string substitutions.

 > ```TS
 > // Wing Code: